OUR PRIVACY COMMITMENT

 We will not otherwise disclose your personal information unless we believe on reasonable grounds that you have provided your authorisation.
 However, you should be aware that we may be required to disclose your personal information without your consent in order to comply with any court orders, subpoenas or other legal process or investigation including by tax authorities, if such disclosure is required by law.
+We may disclose your personal information if we consider it necessary to reduce a serious threat to an individual’s life or health or to the health or safety of the general public.
 Where possible and appropriate, we will notify you if we are required by law to disclose your personal information.

 INTERNATIONAL DATA TRANSFERS